AICoE/elyra-aidevsecops-tutorial/README.md

 ## Project templates

-The project template used can be found here: [project-template].
+The project template used can be found here: [project-template][1].
 It shows correlation between data scientists (e.g. data, notebooks, models) requirements and AI dev ops engineers ones (e.g. manifests).
 Using a project template allows for shareability because anyone taking the project or look for something specific about the project can immediately identify all the resources needed.